 I arrived here on a rainy Manchester day, a refugee fleeing the brutal regime of Idi Amin in Uganda.
 Amin had come to power when I was 12 years old and his repression was so often aimed at us women and girls, from sexual crimes by soldiers to arbitrary rulings against lipstick, miniskirts or wigs.

 Throughout our teens we lived in fear of being kidnapped or assaulted.
-So, although I was studying aeronautical engineering, I spent most of my time in The John Rylands Library’s anthropology section.
+So, although I was studying aeronautical engineering, I spent most of my time in The John Rylands Research Institute and Library's anthropology section.
 I read anything I could on social justice and political struggles in the global south, from the Sandinistas to the Vietnamese and Mozambican revolutionaries.

 Finding a voice